getcommitapp/commit/docs/software-requirements-specification.md

 ## Reliability & Operations notes

-- Manual verification SLA: initial target is to perform manual photo verifications within 24–48 hours of submission.
+- Manual verification SLA: initial target is to perform manual photo.
 The team will adjust this SLA based on capacity.

 ## Usability